-Time wise the 341 meeting is held about 45 days after the case has been filed.
-While in some instances a 341 meeting can be rescheduled.
-That is pretty exceptional.
-And it’s going to be case by case depending on your trustee and the judge that’s assigned to your case.
+Time wise, the 341 meeting is held about 45 days after the case has been filed.
+While in some instances a 341 meeting can be rescheduled, that is pretty exceptional and it’s going to be on a case by case depending on your trustee and the judge that’s assigned to your case.
 So you really want to do your best to clear your calendar and make it there.

-341 Meeting Questions:
+341 Meeting Frequently Asked Questions:

 A 341 meeting is held for chapter 7 and chapter 13 cases.

-What Actually Takes Place At The 341 Meeting Of Creditors?
+What actually takes place at the 341 Meeting Of Creditors?

 If a bankruptcy filer has non-exempt property (meaning property that they are not allowed to keep in the bankruptcy), then the trustee may have a dialogue with the bankruptcy filer to see what their intent is with those assets.
 Sometimes there can be some case-specific questions that the trustee, the creditors, or the United States trustee may have for the bankruptcy filer.

-The bankruptcy filer would be present, and if they are represented by an attorney, then their attorney would also be present.
+The bankruptcy filer would be present and, if they are represented by an attorney, then their attorney would also be present.
 However, the questions are directed toward the filers, not the attorney.
 In all instances, the chapter 7 trustee would be present.
 In some instances, a United States trustee and the creditors would be present as well.

 After the 341 meeting is complete, the trustee may have some follow-up arrangements to make with the filer if there is property that the filer is required to turn over.
 The filer should complete their second credit counseling class if they’ve not already done so.
 There may be some other requests from the trustee with respect to the case but notwithstanding any complexities.
-At that point, the next step is to allow the appropriate waiting periods to go by at the bankruptcy discharge.
+At that point, the next step is to allow the appropriate waiting periods to go by until the bankruptcy discharge.

 Additional Information Regarding 341 Meeting Of Creditors

 Filing for bankruptcy can be a very nerve-wracking experience.
 Most filers have little exposure to the court system, and for many individuals, the 341 meeting is the closest they get to a legal hearing.
 I compare the 341 meeting to going to the doctor’s office to get a shot; oftentimes the expectation leading up to the meeting is much scarier than the meeting itself.
 The meeting usually lasts for about 10 minutes.
-It is a little uncomfortable because it is a public hearing, so there will be other individuals in the room who are waiting for their own meeting.
-But it will be over before you know it.
+It is a little uncomfortable because it is a public hearing, so there will be other individuals in the room who are waiting for their own meeting, but it will be over before you know it.

 If you have other questions, and if you’re not otherwise represented by an attorney about the bankruptcy process, please feel free to schedule a consultation with us.
-Our Calendly link is going to be included alongside with this video and we do complimentary half-hour consultations.
+Our Calendly link is going to be included alongside this video and we do complimentary half-hour consultations.